 Assessments

-The primary career theory that we use is Holland’s Theory of Career Choice.
-Holland proposed that each person has some combination of 6 different work interest areas.
-Usually, 2-3 of those areas will be prominent for each individual.
-People work best in environments that will let them exercise their skills and abilities, express their attitudes and values, and take on agreeable problems and roles.
-The themes are:
+Holland’s Theory of Career Choice is one of the primary career theories used by the Career Development Center.
+Holland proposed that each person has some combination of six different work interest areas.* Usually, 2–3 areas will be prominent for each individual.
+People work best in environments that let them exercise their skills and abilities, express their attitudes and values, and take on agreeable problems and roles.

 • Realistic (Doers)